armory/docs/content/en/docs/armory-agent/armory-agent-quick.md

 Create a new `armory-agent` directory in your Kustomize patches directory.
 Add the following `agent-config.yaml` manifest to your new `armory-agent` directory.

 * Change the value for `name` if your Armory Enterprise service is called something other than "spinnaker".
-* Update the `kubesvc-plugin` value to the Armory Agent Plugin Version that is compatible with your Armory Enterprise version.
+* Update the `agent-kube-spinplug` value to the Armory Agent Plugin Version that is compatible with your Armory Enterprise version.
 See the [compatibility matrix](#compatibility-matrix).

 {{< prism lang="yaml" line="4, 39" >}}
 apiVersion: spinnaker.armory.io/{{< param "operator-extended-crd-version">}}